A definite guide to the incredible Kolsai Lakes, Kazakhstan - Updated 2024

 The gateway to the national park is Saty, a small rural village situated just a short distance away from both the Kolsai Lakes National Park and the border with Kyrgyzstan.

-When I arrived at the Kolsai Lakes entrance – November 2020, the entrance fee to the Kolsai Lakes National Park was 778 KZT (€1,60) per person.
+At the moment of writing – September 2024, the entrance fee to the Kolsai Lakes National Park was 845 KZT (€1,60) per person.

 As with many places in this region, I was offered to pay the entrance fee directly and unofficially to the guard, which saved me some money at 500 KZT (€1,-).